 Early stages can be scary, especially when it comes to small businesses and startups.
 At Charlie, we built our HR processes step by step, tackling one challenge at a time.
 I was lucky enough to follow this journey from the very beginning — this HR checklist is a collection of everything that I've learned about building solid HR foundations for your startup.

-So if you’re looking for where to start, this is a great document to help you build HR from scratch and make sure you don’t forget anything along the way.
+So if you’re looking for where to start, use our HR checklist to help you build your processes from scratch – and make sure you don’t forget anything along the way.

 Download it right here, or simply follow the steps on this page.